 The video shows how to do a Chow test for regression stability with NumXL 1.60 in Microsoft Excel

-Hello and welcome to NumXL 1.60 tutorials.
-In this tutorial, we will demonstrate the steps to carry a Chow test for regression stability.
-We will use a sample data gathered from 20 different sales persons.
-The regression model attempts to explain and predict sales person weekly
+Hello and welcome to NumXL 1.6 tutorial.
+In this video I'll demonstrate how to do a CHOW test for a regression stability.
+I'll use a sample data gathered from 20 different salespeople.

-First, select a cell in your worksheet where you wish the analysis output located.
-Next, locate the Statistical test icon in NumXL tab, and from the drop-down, click on regression stability test.
+First select a cell in your worksheet where you want the analysis output to be located.
+Next, find the statistical test icon in the NumXL tab and from the drop down menu click on regression stability test.

-In the Missing Values tab, leave the default selection - remove observations with any missing value (in X or Y).
-Now, click OK to display the test result.
+In the missing values tab leave the default selection which removes observations with any missing value in X or Y. Now click OK, to display the test results.

-here you go, the test table show the test stat (score), p-value and compare it against the significance level.
-In this example, the regression model seems to be stable over the sample data.
+And there you go, the table shows the test stat score p-value and compares it against a significance level.
+In this example the regression model seems to be stable over the sample data.